msgpo/home-assistant.io/source/_integrations/rhasspy.markdown

 ha_release: 0.101.3
 ---

 [Rhasspy](https://rhasspy.readthedocs.io) is a highly customizable, private voice assistant that [runs completely offline](#the-zen-of-rhasspy) and [supports many languages](#supported-languages).
-It generates a personalized speech/intent recognizer based on voice commands that [you can create](#new-voice-commands) entirely on your device.
+It generates a personalized speech/intent recognizer from voice commands that [you can create](#new-voice-commands) entirely on your device.

 To get started, you must: